poojarao8/IACS_computes_2019/_notebooks/day5_Dictionaries.md

 ## Fixing Fibonacci

-When we learnt about recursion on Friday, we saw how to compute Fibonacci numbers *recursively*.
+When we learnt about recursion, we saw how to compute Fibonacci numbers *recursively*.

 This can be a a very efficient way of calculating one-off Fibonacci numbers (especially in non-Python, functional languages), however it becomes very costly if we are calculating many numbers in the Fibonacci series.